bkdev98/solid-react/public/solid.md

 <img src="/images/stackoverflow-2.png" class="fragment fade-in-then-out" data-fragment-index="1" style="position: absolute; width: 100%; top: 10%" />
 <img src="/images/stackoverflow-3.png" class="fragment" data-fragment-index="2" style="position: absolute; width: 100%; top: 35%" />

-Note: This talk today hopefully will help you to avoid this situation.
-And I'll not saying that you should write a 3 or 300 lines long component.
-But you'll have an idea when and how to split them up.
+Note: Unfortunately, you may experience the opposite of this in your career.
+It may depend on where you work and what you work on.
+Then one morning your boss yell at you because your component is 300 lines long.